seaboyz/You-Dont-Know-JS/scope-closures/apA.md

 There's nothing to *call back into* per se, because the program hasn't paused or exited.
 We're passing a function (reference) from one part of the program to another part of the program, and then it's immediately invoked.

 There's other established terms that might match what we're doing—passing in a function (reference) so that another part of the program can invoke it on our behalf.
-You might think of this as *Dependency Injection* (DI) or *Inversion of Control* (IoC).
+You might think of this as ***Dependency Injection*** (DI) or ***Inversion of Control*** (IoC).

 DI can be summarized as passing in necessary part(s) of functionality to another part of the program so that it can invoke them to complete its work.
-That's a decent description for the `map(..)` call above, isn't it?
-The `map(..)` utility knows to iterate over the list's values, but it doesn't know what to *do* with those values.
+That's a decent description for the `map(..)` call above, isn't it? ***The `map(..)` utility knows to iterate over the list's values, but it doesn't know what to *do* with those values.
 That's why we pass it the `formatIDLabel(..)` function.
-We pass in the dependency.
+We pass in the dependency***.

 IoC is a pretty similar, related concept.
 Inversion of control means that instead of the current area of your program controlling what's happening, you hand control off to another part of the program.
 We wrapped the logic for computing a label string in the function `formatIDLabel(..)`, then handed invocation control to the `map(..)` utility.